algorithmx/book/Golovanov.Chapter-07-all.md

 $$ I_B = \frac{k_{aB}I_a}{1 + k_r(r - r_0)} + I_p(k_{dB}\cos\theta + k_{sB}\cos^n\alpha) + I_tk_{tB}\cos^n\beta, \tag{7.4.5}$$

-Intensities must be normalized at \( r = r_0 \).
+Intensities must be normalized at $r = r_0$.
 By varying the direction of the incident light and the values of the coefficients of diffuse reflection, specular reflection, and transmission for different components of light, we can choose the desired image of an object.
 If there are several light sources, each of them must be taken into account in formulas (7.4.5) by the corresponding terms.

 ### 7.5.
 Raster Image Construction